varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   files.
 Name is referenced in logs, VCL, statistics, etc. If name is not specified, "s0", "s1" and so forth is used.

--l <vsl[,vsm]>
+-l <vsl>

-  Specifies size of shmlog file. vsl is the space for the VSL records [80M] and vsm is the space for stats counters [1M].
+  Specifies size of the space for the VSL records.
   Scaling suffixes like 'K' and 'M' can be used up to (G)igabytes.
-  Default is 81 Megabytes.
+  Default is 80 Megabytes.

 Security options
 ----------------